 If more persistent joint pain develops, our doctors may refer your child to a Rusk Rehabilitation physical therapist.
 The therapist can teach your child exercises and other techniques for reducing swelling around the joints and increasing his or her range of motion.
 The therapist can also provide tips on how to eat a balanced diet and maintain a healthy weight to avoid putting too much pressure on the joints.

 Routine dental care can help prevent bleeding gums in children with hemophilia.
-If necessary, NYU Langone doctors can prescribe medication that can reduce the risk of bleeding during dental procedures.
+If necessary, our doctors can prescribe medication that can reduce the risk of bleeding during dental procedures.
 They also remind you and your medical and dental providers to avoid giving your child medication that can increase the risk of bleeding, including nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or aspirin.

-NYU Langone doctors offer a variety of support groups to help children with hemophilia and their parents and siblings cope with issues surrounding treatment, safety, and the emotional aspects of living with the condition.
+Experts at Hassenfeld Children’s Hospital offer a variety of support groups to help children with hemophilia and their parents and siblings cope with issues surrounding treatment, safety, and the emotional aspects of living with the condition.
 Support groups address a variety of topics, such as what to do if your child misses school because of treatment, how to decrease anxiety in young children who have repeated IV infusions, and how to manage health insurance questions and concerns.